 - Notice of Continuation

 (1) Only an employee who is hired through a pre-approved process shall be eligible for appointment to a career service position.

 (2) An employee shall complete a probationary period prior to receiving career service status.

 (3) Management may convert a career service exempt employee to career service status, in a position with an equal or lower salary range, when:

 (a) the employee previously held career service status with no break in service between the last career service position held and career service exempt status;

-(b) the employee was hired from a hiring list to a career service exempt position, in the same job title to which they would convert, as prescribed by Subsection R477-4-8; or
+(b) the employee was hired from a public hiring list to a career service exempt position, in the same job title to which they would convert, as prescribed by Subsection R477-4-8; or

 (c) the employee was hired through the Alternative State Application Program (ASAP) or Veterans Employment Opportunity Program (VEOP) and successfully completed a six month on the job examination period.